*UPDATE* October 18, 2021: applications are currently open for a TA appointment for Physics 326 (3.17 base units). Candidates will preferably have:

 TA Appointment Process

-All applicants should apply by submitting the on-line Physics TA application form by the application deadline date (November 9, 2020 for positions in the Spring 2021 term).
+All applicants should apply by submitting the on-line Physics TA application form by the application deadline date (July 12, 2021 for positions in the Fall 2021 term).
 Note that applicants who are not SFU Physics graduate students must upload a CV, academic transcripts showing all physics courses completed, and a schedule of availability in order for their applications to be considered complete.

-Appointment dates for the Spring 2021 term are January 4th through April 30th, 2021.
+Appointment dates for the Fall 2021 term are August 30th through December 24th, 2021.
 By applying for a TA position you indicate your availability for the entire appointment period.
 Requests for leaves are covered in the TSSU Collective Agreement Article XXV.

 We thank all applicants for their interest; however, only successful applicants will be contacted.
 Please note that incomplete applications will not be considered.